Internal category

-In mathematics, more specifically in category theory, internal categories are a generalisation of the notion of small category, and are defined with respect to a fixed ambient category.
+In mathematics, more specifically in category theory, internal categories are a generalization of the notion of a small category, and are defined with respect to a fixed ambient category.
 If the ambient category is taken to be the category of sets then one recovers the theory of small categories.
 In general, internal categories consist of a pair of objects in the ambient category—thought of as the 'object of objects' and 'object of morphisms'—together with a collection of morphisms in the ambient category satisfying certain identities.
-Group objects, are common examples of internal categories.
+Group objects are common examples of internal categories.

 There are notions of internal functors and natural transformations that make the collection of internal categories in a fixed category into a 2-category.